 Soft Peanut Butter and Pumpkin Dog Treats

-A bowl of soft peanut butter and pumpkin dog treats next to a mini pumpkin.
+A closeup of soft peanut butter and pumpkin dog treats.

 Sharing is caring!